-Paper Birch Betula papyrifera
+Prairie Dream Paper Birch Betula papyrifera 'Varen'

-Height: 40 feet Spread: 25 feet Sunlight: O
+Height: 40 feet Spread: 30 feet

+Sunlight: O •

-Hardiness Zone: 2a
+Hardiness Zone: 1b

 Other Names: White Birch, Canoe Birch

 Description:

-The king of the northern birches, with snow-white peeling bark and gold fall colour; needs adequate moisture and well-drained soils; a great accent tree, and one of the best for winter value
+A selection of paper birch with snow-white peeling bark and gold fall colour; more adaptable and stress-tolerant than the species; a great accent tree, and one of the best for winter value

 Ornamental Features

-Paper Birch has dark green deciduous foliage on a tree with an oval habit of growth.
+Prairie Dream Paper Birch has dark green deciduous foliage on a tree with an oval habit of growth.
 The pointy leaves turn an outstanding gold in the fall.
 The peeling white bark is extremely showy and adds significant winter interest.

 Landscape Attributes

-Paper Birch is a deciduous tree with a shapely oval form.
+Prairie Dream Paper Birch is a deciduous tree with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This tree will require occasional maintenance and upkeep, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

-Paper Birch bark Photo courtesy of NetPS Plant Finder
+Prairie Dream Paper Birch Photo courtesy of NetPS Plant Finder